 The ‘success’ of content can’t be judged in isolation.
 It can’t do it all on its own.

 Instead, it’s heavily reliant on the distribution strategy used to get the word out and generate the right eyeballs where it matters.

-We wanted to add another layer of complexity to (a) accelerate short-term results and (b) analyze the impact of our content add-ons like custom images or video on the ad campaigns themselves.
+We wanted to add another layer of complexity to (a) accelerate short-term results and (b) analyze the impact of our digital content add-ons like custom images or video on the ad campaigns themselves.